DrugowitschLab/VBLinLogit/README.md

     The model is the same as for the ARD variant, only that all the elements of the diagonal covariance matrix are modeled in combination by the same inverse-Gamma hyper-prior.

+The code is licensed under the New BSD License.

 Documentation
 -------------